seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 ## Before You Begin

-To confirm that Seam supports access code programming for your device, use [Get Device](../../../api-clients/devices/get-device.md) or [Get Lock](../../../api-clients/locks/get-lock.md) to query the device and check its `capabilities_supported` property.
-Ensure that the `capabilities_supported` list includes `access_code`.
+To confirm that Seam supports access code programming for your device, use [Get Device](../../../api-clients/devices/get-device.md) or [Get Lock](../../../api-clients/locks/get-lock.md) to query the device and check its `enabled_capabilities` property.
+Ensure that the `enabled_capabilities` list includes `access_code`.
 Additionally, for door locks compatible with [offline access codes](offline-access-codes.md), check that the `properties.online_access_codes_enabled` property is set to `true` for your device.

 {% tabs %}
 {% tab title="Python" %}